Symmetric entanglers for non-invertible SPT phases: Construction of symmetric entangler for SPT phases

 where $X, Y, Z$ are Pauli matrices acting on the bond space.
-We may think of $Q$ as the projective representation matrices of $H$.
-The SPT state is defined as an MPS with $2d$ bond space, with tensors
+We may think of $Q: H \ra \rm{GL}(2)$ as the projective representation of $H$.
+The SPT state is defined as an MPS with 2d bond space, with tensors

 for $g \in H$ and zero otherwise.
 Explicitly, the MPS is \footnote{The form of this MPS is identical to that of the $\Rep(D_8)$ SPT phase MPSs constructed in Ref. \cite{meng2025noninvertiblesptsonsiterealization}.
-This is not surprising, since $\Rep^\omega(H)$ can also be thought of as a module category over $\Rep(D_8)$.
+This is not surprising, since $\Rep^\omega(\ZZ_2 \times \ZZ_2)$ can also be thought of as a module category over $\Rep(D_8)$.
 However, both the Hilbert space and the symmetries here are completely different compared to the $\Rep(D_8)$ case.}

 Note that the product $Q(g_1)Q(g_2) \cdots$ is equal to some $Q(g)$ (up to an overall phase arising from projectiveness) for some $g \in H$ since $Q$ are projective representation matrices. $\Tr[Q(g)]$ is nonzero iff $g = e$, so this means the product of group elements